docker/labs/developer-tools/nodejs/porting/README.md

 The application stores data in a MongoDB dabatase.
 This tutorial does not address the scaling of the MongoDB part.

-Node: do not hesitate to provide any comments / feedback you may have, that will help make this tutorial better.
+Note: Do not hesitate to provide any comments / feedback you may have, that will help make this tutorial better.

 # Pre-requisites